regmtait/HullArtCircle/06-meetings.md

 We meet at our studios every Monday and Wednesday evening.
 We offer no tuition, but we always have a portrait model, and occasionally, once a month a life model.

-* Monday and Wednesday at Cottingham: 6:45—8:45pm
+* Monday at Cottingham: 6:15—8:15pm — ([details](/contact/))
+* Wednesday at Hessle: 6:15—8:15pm — ([details](/contact/))

 ### Daytime meetings — open all all

-We also have a daytime life drawing session, again once a month.
+We also have occasional daytime life drawing session, again once a month.
 This morning session (10:30am—12:30pm) is open to non-members.
 There is an additional cost of £5 per session to cover the room hire.

-### Studio locations
+### Thursday sketching

-We meet at the Civil Hall at Cottingham — ([details](/contact/))
+We meeting for outdoor sketching throughout the year, Thursday daytime.

 ### Model fees